 Does your back hurt when you stand?
 Here’s what you can do to relieve the pain.

-It’s important to know a bit about why it hurts for you to stand.
+It’s important to know why it hurts for you to stand.
 This way, you can correct your problem once and for all.

 Even though there are many reasons for your back to hurt, the most common cause however, is mechanical.
 The truth is that most of us suffer from it.